Russia deploys troops to Nagorno-Karabakh after ceasefire deal announced

 An Azeri defence ministry video posted online showed Azerbaijan’s national flag flying over deserted streets in what it said was Shusha.

-Additional reporting by Margarita Antidze in Tbilisi, Writing by Vladimir Soldatkin and Andrew Osborn, Editing by Jon Boyle, Nick Tattersall, Peter Graff and Sonya Hepinstall
+Additional reporting by Margarita Antidze in Tbilisi and Vladimir Soldatkin in Moscow, Writing by Andrew Osborn, Editing by Sonya Hepinstall and Timothy Heritage

 Our Standards: The Thomson Reuters Trust Principles.